need4swede/sprout-track/README.md

 ./scripts/setup.sh
 ```

-> **Note:** Do not run the setup script with sudo, as it installs Node.js for the current user.
-If you need to run as root, install Node.js system-wide first.
+> **Note:** Do not run the setup script with sudo.
+The script expects Node.js to be installed for the current user.

 This setup script will:
-- Check if Node.js is installed and install it if needed
+- Check if Node.js is installed
 - Install all dependencies
 - Generate the Prisma client
 - Run database migrations